 Hey!
-We're Austin and Jess, and we photograph/marry people all over Colorado (and beyond).
-We're vegan and love the outdoors and have an adorable dog, Cooper.
+We're Austin and Jess, and we photograph/marry people all over Colorado and beyond.

 Q: I'm not super comfortable in front of the camera!
 Or my partner isn't!
 What can we do?
 HELP!

 That's totally okay!
-And super common.
-Being comfortable in front of the camera isn't something that comes naturally to most people – we're here to help!
+And super common (so common we wrote a guide about it).
+Being comfortable in front of the camera isn't something that comes naturally to most people.

 To date we've never shot couples or wedding photos with models – every single one of our clients are normal folks, with normal nerves and human insecurities.
 We're not here to pretend that this is super easy for everyone.

-But we are here to support you throughout the shoot, and to provide plenty of guidance and tips to help you look your best.
+But we are here to support you throughout, to provide some guidance and offer suggestions.
 We've got a knack for creating a space that helps folks to relax, to have some fun, and to stay true to who they are.

 Q: Who do you work with?

-Anyone!
 We strive to be inclusive of all folks, period.
-We don't discriminate, and we don't cherry pick clients.
-Love is love.
+We don't discriminate, because love is love.

 Q: Where do you work?
 Would you be willing to travel to X location?

-Huge YES.
-We're based in Denver, Colorado and we include travel along the front range in most of our packages.
-There are few things we enjoy more than traveling, so no matter where you are, or want to go, we're in!
+There are few things we enjoy more than traveling, so no matter where you are, or want to go, odds are we're in!

 Q: Are you insured?
 Do you have backup gear?

 Absolutely!
-We carry both business owners (general liability + equipment coverage) and professional liability coverage.
-In addition to our backup gear.
-We work hard to ensure that all bases are covered for the big day and we take this part seriously!
+We carry both business owners (general liability + equipment coverage) and professional liability coverage in addition to our backup gear.

 Q: How do I get a marriage license in Colorado?